 The 10 Worst Ways Hackers Use Your Email Against You

-- Target you with sophisticated spear phishing emails
+- Target you with spear phishing emails

-- Harvest information to run social engineering attacks
+- Harvest information for social engineering attacks

 - “Spoof” your email and impersonate you

-- Find information about you from leaks in data breaches
+- Find information from data breaches

 - Scam your friends, family, and contacts

-- Find your financial information and steal your money
+- Find your financial information

-- Blackmail you with sensitive information or photos
+- Blackmail you with sensitive information

 - Steal your identity

-- Gain access to your company’s email
+- Gain access to your company email

 If hackers have your email, they can run all types of scams against you.
 Here are some of the worst ways that a scammer can use your email address: